 Sourdough Latvian Apple Cake:

 Use a large round casserole dish 10″ diameter.
-Spray the dish and then set aside.
+Spray the dish with oil or butter the inside and then set aside.

 In a medium saucepan lightly brown:

 - 6 oz/170g of butter.
 Be careful to watch it and stir constantly so you don’t burn it.
 Take the pan off of the stove as soon as you notice the butter browning.

 - Quickly add 4 oz/113g of milk and

 - 4 oz/113g of sour cream.
 Stir well.

 - Add two large eggs and beat the mixture with a whip.

 Next add to the mixture of sourdough batter:

 - 4 oz/113g of white sugar to the mixture and beat again until smooth.